Long-time behavior of a nonlocal Cahn-Hilliard equation with nonlocal dynamic boundary condition and singular potentials: Introduction

 and

 with

-Here, the symbol $\nabla$ denotes the usual gradient operator and $\nabla_{\Gamma}$ denotes the tangential (surface) gradient operator.
+Here, the symbol $\nabla$ denotes the usual gradient operator in the bulk, and $\nabla_{\Gamma}$ denotes the tangential (surface) gradient operator on the boundary.

-The nonlocal Cahn--Hilliard equation \eqref{nonlocal-CH} was rigorously derived in the seminal work \cite{GL96,GL97} through a stochastic argument.
+The nonlocal Cahn--Hilliard equation \eqref{nonlocal-CH} was rigorously derived through a stochastic argument in the seminal work \cite{GL96,GL97}.
 It incorporates both long-range repulsive interactions between different species and short-range hard collisions between all particles.
 This equation serves as a macroscopic limit of microscopic phase segregation models with particle-conserving dynamics.
-To study the evolution in a bounded domain, suitable boundary conditions as well as initial conditions should be taken into account.
+When studying the evolution within a bounded domain, suitable boundary and initial conditions must be considered.
 A typical choice is the homogeneous Neumann boundary condition for the bulk chemical potential, that is,

-The nonlocal Cahn--Hilliard equation \eqref{nonlocal-CH} subject to \eqref{Neumann} has been extensively studied from various viewpoints.
-We refer to \cite{ABG,BH,BH05,DRST,GZ,GGG,PS} for results concerning well-posedness and regularity properties of solutions, to \cite{CFG22,CFG,FGGS,FG,GGGP} for studies on the nonlocal Cahn--Hilliard equation coupled to fluid equations, to \cite{GGG,GGG23,Gior,Po,GP} for the strict separation property and also to \cite{AH,AT,DRST,DST,DST20,HKP} for results on the convergence of the nonlocal Cahn--Hilliard equation to the local counterpart.
-Concerning the long-time behavior, we refer to \cite{ABG,FG12,GGG,GG}.
-Especially, the authors in \cite{GG} proved the existence of exponential attractors, provided that the potential is regular and established a similar result for the viscous nonlocal Cahn--Hilliard equation with singular potential.
+The nonlocal Cahn--Hilliard equation \eqref{nonlocal-CH} subject to \eqref{Neumann} and suitable initial condition has been extensively studied from various aspects.
+We refer to \cite{ABG,BH,BH05,DRST,GZ,GGG,PS} for results concerning well-posedness and regularity properties of solutions.
+Studies on its coupling with fluid equations can be found in \cite{CFG22,CFG,FGGS,FG,GGGP}.
+For the property of strict separation from the pure states $\pm 1$, one can see \cite{GGG,GGG23,Gior,Po,GP}.
+Convergence results of the nonlocal Cahn--Hilliard equation to its local counterpart are presented in \cite{AH,DRST,DST,DST20,HKP}.
+Regarding the long-time behavior, we refer to \cite{ABG,FG12,GGG,GG}.
+In particular, the authors in \cite{GG} proved the existence of exponential attractors for regular potentials, and established a similar result for the viscous nonlocal Cahn--Hilliard equation with a singular potential.
 They also demonstrated the convergence of a global solution to a single steady state as $t\to +\infty$.
-Later, the authors in \cite{GGG} proved the strict separation property in two dimensions by performing an Alikakos--Moser iteration argument, then they extended the results in \cite{GG} to the nonlocal Cahn--Hilliard equation with singular potential.
+Subsequently, the authors in \cite{GGG} proved the strict separation property in two dimensions using an Alikakos--Moser iteration argument.
+This property enabled them to extend the results in \cite{GG} to the nonlocal Cahn--Hilliard equation with a singular potential.